 Third year BCL students are oﬀered the widest range of study abroad opportunities at our 50+ partner universities in locations which include:

 “Choosing to study law in UCD has been one of the best decisions I have ever made.
 The vast variety of legal modules that are available means that there is something for everyone who wishes to study a speciﬁc area of Law.
 There is also a great choice of electives to choose from, for example, I chose Psychology as an elective in my ﬁrst year.
 As well as this, there are numerous opportunities in UCD for you to discover yourself through diﬀerent societies, sport clubs and initiatives.
+Finally, the option to study abroad in over 40 destinations truly gives you a global education.
 Whatever your area of interest, UCD caters for it.
 As a result of my experience, I am convinced that UCD is the place to grow and discover your potential.”